EolnMsuk/SkipCord-2/README.md

 - **!join**
   Sends a join invite DM to all members with the Admin role.

+- **!purge**
+  Deletes however many msgs you put after !purge from the GC you give command in.

 ## Logging & Error Handling
 - **Activity Logging**:
   Logs all major events (e.g., command executions, user join/leave, moderation actions) both to a log file and to the command window.